moaxcp/johnmercier.com/src/jekyll/_posts/2015-05-17-virtualbox-gentoo-template.md

 For now I am using the settings I have on my local computer.
 This could cause problems with portability especially with cpu flags and the march option (corei7-avx).

 # Planned uses

 1. create a hadoop cluster with accumulo
---Since this is what I use at work
+* Since this is what I use at work
-2. create an ingestion server to run pentaho jobs --Since this is what I do at work
+2. create an ingestion server to run pentaho jobs
+* Since this is what I do at work
 3. create a application server
---This is for all webapps that interact with the accumulo db --crud/search services/apps
+* This is for all webapps that interact with the accumulo db
+* crud/search services/apps